 Andrew McKeon, Executive Director

-Before joining RGGI, Andrew served as the Director of Operations for the Environmental Registry at IHSMarkit, a global financial information services provider.
+Before joining RGGI, Andrew held the role of Director of Operations for the Environmental Registry at IHSMarkit, a global financial information services provider.
 The Environmental Registry provides a framework for issuing, tracking and retiring environmental credits for carbon, water, biodiversity and other environmentally beneficial services.
 Prior to Markit, Andrew founded BusinessClimate, a sustainability consulting firm, where he advised major clients on corporate sustainability strategy.
 His clients included such Fortune 100 companies as Intel, PwC and Bank of America Merrill Lynch.
 Andrew is a published author with articles appearing in business magazines such as strategy+business and on-line sustainability forums including GreenBiz and the Harvard Business School.

 Andrew has been an invited speaker at the UN, NASA’s Goddard Institute, NYU, Purdue University, and PwC.
 For five years he served on the board of TransitCenter, an NGO dedicated to sustainable transportation solutions.
 Andrew holds an MS in Mechanical Engineering and an MBA from Columbia University.

-Fred Hill, Program Associate
+Tim Woodruff, Program Associate

 Peter Rennée, Business Manager